-JEANETTE AGUILAR (Unit Production Manager) is a freelance filmmaker who hails from the San Francisco Bay Area.
+JEANETTE AGUILAR (First Assistant Director) is a freelance filmmaker who hails from the San Francisco Bay Area.
 Ten years after relocating to Los Angeles, she still struggles to dress for the weather.
 After earning a degree in cinema production from San Francisco State, Jeanette served as coordinator and accountant on a string of independent films.
 She quickly diversified her skill set by being involved in content creation for film, television, the web, podcasts and multi-platform news outlets.
 Jeanette has been recognized several years in a row by the Davy Awards Committee as producer on the PBS sponsored PSA series, Community Matters.
 She recently won Best Music Video by Right Out TV and has been collecting awards for the short film, Pearl, which is presently on the festival circuit (Cannes, Utah Film Festival, CA Women’s Film Festival, La Jolla Fashion Film Festival, etc.).